uptrace/uptrace/README.md

 [![build workflow](https://github.com/uptrace/uptrace/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/uptrace/uptrace/actions)
 [![Chat](https://img.shields.io/badge/-telegram-red?color=white&logo=telegram&logoColor=black)](https://t.me/uptrace)

-Uptrace is an open-source APM tool that supports distributed tracing, metrics, and logs.
+Uptrace is an [open source APM](https://uptrace.dev/get/open-source-apm.html) that supports distributed tracing, metrics, and logs.
 You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.

 Uptrace uses OpenTelelemetry to collect data and ClickHouse database to store it.
 Uptrace also requires PostgreSQL database to store metadata such as metric names and alerts.